soggybag/state-examples/README.md

 - [ Count 3 ]
 - [ Count 5 ]

 **Challenge 5** While having each button with it's own counter was good the needs of our app have changed.
-We now need to display a single count with three buttons that each increment the count by 1, 3, and 5.
+We now need to display a **single count** with three buttons that each increment the count by 1, 3, and 5.

 To do this you'll need to _lift up state_.
-Previously state existed in each of the Counter components.
-Now state will have exist in the Component that is the parent of the buttons.
+Previously state existed in _each_ of the Counter components.
+Now state will have exist _only_ in the Component that is the parent of the buttons.

+In a simple solution the App Component would now own `count` on state.
+In a more advanced solution You could create a new Component that would own `count` on state and also own the increment buttons.

 After "lifting state" above the Counter Buttons, you'll want to remove state from these.

+With this arrangement there should be a single `count` which cna be incremented by any of the buttons.

 ### Stretch Challenges